 Hobart and William Smith Colleges are committed to a policy of admitting students on the basis of overall potential and to working with our students and families to ensure they are able to reach their educational goals.

-HWS requires all students who wish to apply for financial aid to file the Free Application for Federal Student Aid (FAFSA).
-In addition, prospective students who wish to apply for institutional need-based grant aid must file the CSS PROFILE application.
-Applications must be submitted by the deadlines indicated:
+HWS require all U.S. citizen and permanent resident students who wish to apply for financial aid to file the Free Application for Federal Student Aid (FAFSA).
+International Students should follow the applications instructions here.
+Applications must be submitted at the time of your application for admission.

-Applicants seeking federal financial aid need to complete the FAFSA.
+Applicants seeking financial aid need to complete the FAFSA.
 The FAFSA can be found at www.fafsa.gov and is available October 1.
-The preferred deadline for completion of the FAFSA is February 1, and our school code is 002731.
-In order to complete the FAFSA, the student and one parent must have an FSA ID number which will serve as your electronic signature.
+Our school code is 002731.
+In order to complete the FAFSA, the student and one parent/guardian must have an FSA ID number which will serve as your electronic signature.
 Apply for your FSA ID online.

 What should parents know before filing their FAFSA?

 The FAFSA asks for income and tax information from two tax years prior.
-That means on the 2021–2022 FAFSA, students and their parents will report their 2019 income and tax information, rather than their 2020 income and tax information.
-This is great news because it means that students and parents don’t need to wait until their tax returns from the 2020 year are filed before applying—they can apply as early as October 1, which will give them more time to consider their options for paying for college.
+That means on the 2022–2023 FAFSA, students and their parents will report their 2020 income and tax information, rather than their 2021 income and tax information.
+This means students and parents don’t need to wait until their tax returns from the 2021 year are filed before applying—they can apply as early as October 1, which will give them more time to consider their options for paying for college.